-Policy P100:09 requires the agency ensures that data collected pursuant to standard 115.287 is to be securely retained for at least ten years after the date of the initial collection unless Federal, State, or local law requires otherwise.
+Policy P100:09 requires the agency ensures that data collected pursuant to standard 115.287 is aggregated at least annually and made available to the public through the agency's website.
+The information in the report will not contain any information that would present a clear and specific threat to the safety and security of the facility, and will indicate the nature of any redacted material.
+The collected data is to be securely retained for at least ten years after the date of the initial collection unless Federal, State, or local law requires otherwise.
 This includes electronic copies of all investigation reports and related documentation, annual report data, and tracking documents and outcome measures.
-The policy identifies the PREA Coordinator as the person responsible for ensuring the documentation is retained for at least ten years.
+The policy identifies the PREA coordinator as the person responsible for ensuring the documentation is retained for at least ten years.

-The PREA Coordinator states that each facility's Program Director will provided the required information to the auditor, and she collects and retains control of the information.
+The PREA coordinator states that each facility Program Director will provided the required information to the auditor, and she collects and retains control of the information.
 She states that she is required to keep the information for ten years.
-The Coordinator states that the information is digitally stored on an encrypted database that only specific, qualified executive staff members have access.
+The coordinator states that the information is digitally stored on an encrypted database that only specific, qualified executive staff members have access.
 She develops an annual report based on the information and make the information available to the public through the agency website.
-The report contains aggregated data on all VOAOHIN sexual abuse and sexual harassment investigations.